 History: This history of the land dates back to the early 1800s when the Martin family settled on the land and the farmer’s daughter, Elizabeth, fell in love with William Cornwall, a young man who had come west with his brother, Andrew, searching for a better life.
 Many generations, stories, and apples later the land was sold from the Cornwall family to Genesee Land Trust.
 As the new owners of the land, Genesee Land Trust will keep the land in its natural state forever, preserving the history and agricultural heritage of the Cornwall farm alive.
 To learn more about the Cornwall family and to read stories from the land, visit the kiosk located at the parking area.

 Driving Directions: From Rochester, take 104 East through Ontario.
-Take a right (heading north) on Fisher Road.
+Take a left (heading north) on Fisher Road.
 Stay on Fisher Road for 3.2 miles, then turn right on Lake Road.
 Follow Lake Road for another 3 miles.
 The parking area and kiosk for Cornwall Preserve will be on your left, right after the Lakeview Cemetery.

 Approximate Address of Parking Lot: 3975 Lake Road, Williamson, NY 14589